DaniilJKTV24/News_Portal/user_manual.md

 - **Admin Page:** Administrators can add, edit, and delete news articles.

 **Manual Structure:**
-This manual covers the following sections:
+This manual is organized into the following sections:

-1. General Information – System requirements, supported browsers, and limitations.
+1. **General Information** – System requirements, supported browsers, and any known limitations.
-2. Getting Started – How to access and navigate the website.
+2. **Getting Started** – Instructions for accessing the website, registering, and logging in.
-3. Interface and Navigation – Overview of menus, pages, and icons.
+3. **Interface and Navigation** – Overview of main pages, menus, and navigation elements.
-4. Core Functions – Reading articles and managing content (for admins).
+4. **Core Functions / Tasks** – Step-by-step instructions for reading articles and managing content (for administrators).
-5. Troubleshooting – Common issues and solutions.
+5. **Error Messages and Troubleshooting** – Common issues, alerts, and guidance for resolving problems.
-6. Security and Privacy – Guidelines for users and administrators.
+6. **Security and Privacy** – Guidelines for password policies, personal data handling, and secure usage.
-7. Support and Resources – Contact information and additional materials.
+7. **Support and Resources** – Contact information, helpful documentation, and ways to report issues or provide feedback.
+8. **Appendices (Optional)** – Includes glossary of terms, additional configuration notes.

 ## 2. General Information